 The Legend of Drizzt Reading Order

 Most of the books are pretty obvious in their order.
-If you do any bit of research, you’ll see that the newest version of the books are actually labeled Legend of Drizzt Book 1 all the way to book 38, Glacier’s Edge, which was published on August 9, 2022.
+If you do any bit of research, you’ll see that the newest version of the books are actually labeled Legend of Drizzt Book 1 all the way to book 39, Lolth’s Warrior, which is set to publish on August 15, 2023.

 But that doesn’t take into account that some readers prefer to read by order of publication rather than in Chronological order, so we’ll talk about both.